Why we require the CC BY licence for preprints and research articles

 - user’s fair dealing or fair use rights, or other applicable copyright exceptions and limitations

 - rights that other persons may have either in the work itself or in how the work is used, such as publicity or privacy rights.

 Examples of re-use enabled by the CC BY licence

 Creative Commons have developed a number of licences.
-The three most-used are:
+The four most relevant to Wellcome-funded researchers are:

 - attribution – CC BY

 In all cases, the work must always be attributed in the manner set out in the CC licence used.